ma-laforge/InspectDR.jl/README.md

 <a name="KnownLimitations"></a>
 ## Known Limitations

+ - Documentation is a bit limited at the moment.
+See [Sample Usage](#SampleUsage) to learn from examples.
+ - API is still a bit rough.
+User often has to manipulate data structures directly.
  - Tick labels need to be improved (# of decimal places, ...).
  - Only generates basic annotations.
 Needs legends, ...
- - Does not yet support different axis scales (log-log, dB, ...).
+ - Does not yet support many axis scales (only linear, log10 & dB20).
  - Does not yet render plot data in separate thread (will improve interactive experience with large datasets).
+ - Mouse events currently function even outside data area (a bit odd).

 ### Compatibility